 Each college, for each programme, has the responsibility of coordinating a set of modules.
 The normal expectation is that all summative assessments (coursework and exams) are either a) agreed by members of a module team when the module is taught at more than one college (as part of the June/July module planning) or b) reviewed by an academic colleague at a college if the module is taught only within one college.
-Deadlines are set out in the annual Consortium Calendar available on the Centre for Academic Quality Assurance Sharepoint site.
+Deadlines are set out in the annual Consortium Calendar which is approved by the Consortium Quality Management Committee and available upon request from the Central Partnerships Unit (CPU).